-US-China trade war risks driving Fed policy, not Trump's carping: economists
+US-China trade war risks driving Fed policy, not Trump's carping: Economists

-While over 85per cent of economists who answered a set of additional questions said the Fed "should" cut rates next week, nearly 80per cent said that any decision to do so would not be influenced by Trump's criticism of the central bank.
+While more than 85 per cent of economists who answered a set of additional questions said the Fed "should" cut rates next week, nearly 80 per cent said that any decision to do so would not be influenced by Trump's criticism of the central bank.

 "The political environment is causing risks to the economic outlook, and that is what the Fed is responding to.
 I don't think the Fed is responding to tweets or criticism that are being levied upon the Fed or Powell in general," said James Orlando, senior economist at TD Economics.